nion-software/nionswift/docs/graphics.rst

     :width: 397
     :alt: Rectangle Graphic

 Holding shift while manipulating one of the anchor points will make the rectangle a perfect square.
 To adjust the rotation of the rectangle, drag the fifth, exterior anchor point around its center point.
 Holding shift while rotating the graphic will snap it to intervals of 45˚.
-To move the whole graphic, click and drag from anywhere within the outer line of the rectangle.
+To move the whole graphic, click and drag from anywhere within the rectangle.

 In the Inspector Panel, you can adjust the (x,y) coordinate of the center point, the height and width of the rectangle, and the rotation of the graphic.